microsoft/azuredatastudio/extensions/kusto/readme.md

 You can run experiments and create models in Python with a notebook in Azure Data Studio.
 You can also run T-SQL code, and run Python and R with SQL Server Machine Learning Services, in a notebook.

-Click on **Create notebook** to create a new notebook in Azure Data Studio.
+Select on **Create notebook** to create a new notebook in Azure Data Studio.
 For more information, see [how to create a notebook with the Machine Learning extension](https://go.microsoft.com/fwlink/?linkid=2129920).

 ## Peek definitions